pressly/goose/README.md

 Commands:
-    up                   Migrate the DB to the most recent version available up-to VERSION        Migrate the DB to a specific VERSION down                 Roll back the version by 1 down-to VERSION      Roll back to a specific VERSION redo                 Re-run the latest migration
+    up                   Migrate the DB to the most recent version available up-to VERSION        Migrate the DB to a specific VERSION apply VERSION        Applies a single VERSION to the DB down                 Roll back the version by 1 down-to VERSION      Roll back to a specific VERSION redo                 Re-run the latest migration